 Maybe.
 Before you subscribe to Stock Advisor, check out The Motley Fool’s How to Invest Guide.
 You’ll get a feel for The Motley Fool’s philosophy about investing, including when it’s smart to buy stocks, how to establish an emergency fund to protect your financial stability, and how to allocate assets.

-New investors may want to start by investing in a diversified fund like the Vanguard Total World Stock Index Fund EFT (NYSEMKT:VT), recommended by The Motley Fool’s stock analysts as a set it and forget it fund that works well for investors who need to learn more about the stock market, but don’t want to wait to invest.
+New investors may want to start by investing in a diversified fund like the Vanguard Total World Stock Index Fund ETF (NYSEMKT:VT), recommended by The Motley Fool’s stock analysts as a set it and forget it fund that works well for investors who need to learn more about the stock market, but don’t want to wait to invest.

 Motley Fool Customer Reviews